arcus-azure/arcus.webapi/docs/preview/features/correlation.md

     }
 ```

-> Note that the `CorrelationService` already has the registered `ICorrelationInfoAccessor` embedded but nothing stops you from injecting the `ICorrelationInfoAccessor` yourself and use that one.
+> Note that the `HttpCorrelation` already has the registered `ICorrelationInfoAccessor` embedded but nothing stops you from injecting the `ICorrelationInfoAccessor` yourself and use that one.
 Behind the scenes, both instances will be the same.

 [&larr; back](/)